licky-licky/toji-no-miko-translations/docs/md/docs/3-5_Tagitsuhime_and_her_Imperial_Guard.md

 **TV (Yukina):** To that end, we, the Sword Administration Bureau Reformation Faction, will establish a base of operations here in Tokyo\!
 **TV (Yukina):** In addition, we have a demand to make.
 Origami Yukari, as well as the Sword Administration Bureau, deliver Ichikishimahime to us immediately\!
 **TV (Yukina):** If you continue to put the people in danger, we will respond to you with force\!\!
-**Mihono:** ...What's she talking about...\!?
-Renpu's President Takatsu and Ayanokouji's President Souraku went and teamed up with Tagitsuhime...\!?
+**Mihono:** ...What's she talking about...\!\?
+Renpu's President Takatsu and Ayanokouji's President Souraku went and teamed up with Tagitsuhime...\!\?
 **Kofuki:** There's really no other way around it.
 The Five Traditions just got split in two.
 **Mirja:** ...Taking that into consideration, we may come into conflict with the imperial guard-- with Yamashiro Yui and Suzumoto Hana, again at some point...
 **Kiyoka:** B-But...
 We're all toji, we shouldn't be fighting...